Adam and Tommy Rozenbachs’ European Vacation

 Adam Rozenbachs is one of Australia’s best comedians.
 Anyone who’s seen his live shows or followed his Twitter handle have witnessed his on-point observations and sharp turn of phrase.
 Words — verbal and written — seem to come easy to Rozenbachs, but it’s taken years of graft to get things right.
 These days he does, in few words, often get it right.

-But like many blokes, Rozenbachs doesn’t always get his relationship with his dad, Tommy, so right.
+But like many blokes, Rozenbachs doesn’t always get his relationship with his dad so right.
 So he went about changing that.
-Wanting to repay his old man for everything he had in life, and with Tommy’s oft-expressed desire to travel to Europe ringing in his ears, he committed him to a three-week trip to the Continent.
+Wanting to repay his old man, Tommy, for everything he had in life, and with his dad’s oft-expressed desire to travel to Europe ringing in his ears, committed him to a three-week trip to the Continent.

 What followed was, as he told Mamamia, “the most unlikely trip of my life”, a roller coaster 21 days that diverged from the expectations of both men.
 Adam discovered Tommy, who hadn’t been overseas since migrating from Germany to Australia when he was two, didn’t like museums, galleries, landmarks, or travelling in general.